About Language Understanding (LUIS)

 |StoreHoursAndLocation||"When does your store open?"||open|

 |ScheduleMeeting||"Schedule a meeting at 1pm with Bob in Distribution"||1pm, Bob|

-LUIS has two ways to build a model: the Authoring APIs and the LUIS.ai web app.
+LUIS has two ways to build a model: the Authoring REST-based APIs and the LUIS website.
 Both methods give you and your collaborators control of your LUIS model definition.
-You can use either LUIS.ai or the Authoring APIs or a combination of both to build your model.
+You can use either the LUIS website or the Authoring APIs or a combination of both to build your model.
 This management includes models, versions, collaborators, external APIs, testing, and training.

 Author your LUIS model

 Begin your LUIS model with the intents your client app can resolve.
 Intents are just names such as "BookFlight" or "OrderPizza."

 After an intent is identified, you need sample utterances that you want LUIS to map to your intent such as "Buy a ticket to Seattle tomorrow."
 Then, label the parts of the utterance that are relevant to your app domain as entities and set a type such as date or location.